 The People’s Mosquito has a simple vision: to see the return of the de Havilland DH.98 Mosquito to the skies of Britain.
 The restoration project is a non-profit and benevolent one whose main aim is to inform and educate the public and future generations on the Mosquito and its place in history by returning this important aircraft to the sky, in conjunction with building a valuable web-based Mosquito resource.

 The project began life on Twitter, in the closing days of 2011, when warbird enthusiast and part-time aircraft restorer John Lilley casually tweeted about his longstanding idea of getting a de Havilland DH.98 Mosquito flying in the UK again.
 The positive response was overwhelming, with general messages of support coming from all over the world and from all types of people.
 The idea was quickly taken up by other tweeters and it wasn’t long before a core group had come together that eventually transformed into The People’s Mosquito movement.
-That group has now grown to a virtual army (or should that be ground crew?) of over six thousand, with followers and supporters on Facebook, Twitter and Google+, from all parts of the world.
+That group has now grown to a virtual army (or should that be ground crew?) of well over seven thousand, with followers and supporters on Facebook, Twitter and Google+, from all parts of the world.

 Funding for the project will reflect the public movement seen during the Second World War when many aircraft were funded by “the people”: companies, towns, villages and organisations.
 We plan to replicate that model by asking the people of the United Kingdom to help us restore to airworthy condition this magnificent flying memorial that captures the spirit, design brilliance and above all the courage of our nation.